-The primary purpose of categorizing these quantum algorithms is to provide a structured framework for research efforts.
+Initially, the purpose of categorizing these quantum algorithms was to provide a structured framework for research efforts.
 However, in recent times, there has been a noticeable shift in focus towards the application of quantum computing in artificial intelligence.
-Researchers are increasingly exploring how quantum computing can enhance machine learning, optimization, and other AI-related tasks.
+Researchers are increasingly exploring how quantum computing can enhance machine learning, optimization, and other Al-related tasks.
 This shift underscores the growing recognition of quantum computing's potential to revolutionize various aspects of artificial intelligence research and applications.